ForestPulse/documentation/Architecture/SetupNotes.md

 Further modules will be integrated as the project progresses. `compute-node-1` was set up as the primary access point towards all other Virtual Machines

-In the same manner, 4 of the 5 volumes described were set up and connected to `internal-file-server` to be exported as nfs:
+In the same manner, 4 of the 5 defined volumes were set up and connected to `internal-file-server` to be exported as nfs:

 * `userInput`: (interim) _defined space: 2.5T_
 * `input`: workflows, repositories and containers. _defined space: 2.5T_